gaurav-chawla1714/nw-tracker-bot/README.md

 - asyncio.TimeoutError does not properly disable buttons
 - start date day restrictions need to be implemented
-- end date year, month, day restrictions need to be implements
+- end date year, month, day restrictions need to be implemented